Reasons for IT

 If you have any doubt about the suitability of the work undertaken, you should discuss this with the IT-Coordinator.
 Do not act in the blind faith that everything will be okay.
 Many problems can be resolved if it is dealt with early.

 Internal IT is considered to be work undertaken within the confines of a university or any of its affiliated organizations and sites.
-As of Jan 1, 2008 paid employment and any research scholarships (including the Faculty's Taste of Research scholarships) undertaken internally may now be considered for Industrial Training and will no longer be capped at 30 days.
+The UNSW Taste of Research program cam be counted towards IT, however the number of days you can claim for this will be capped at 30 days.
+Any other paid employment and research scholarships undertaken internally may be consdered for IT.
 However, work that is judged to be inadequately supervised and/or consist of tasks that are unsuitable may result in the number of days credited against their IT reduced accordingly.
 For scholarships that are less than 60 days, the shortfall will need to be made up for, ideally in an industrial setting.

 The change in policy recognizes that research and internal employment is a valuable activity for which student contributions ought to be recognized.
 However, unless your career aspiration is towards research, students are encouraged to do their IT in an industrial/commercial setting.
 Such a setting will provide you with valuable contacts and a tangible employment history for when you graduate.